Best-In-Class NEVI partner

 Who is ABB E-mobility and how can we work together?

 ABB E-mobility is enabling zero-emission mobility as a global leader in electric vehicle (EV) charging solutions for a more sustainable and resource-efficient future.
 We are the partner of choice for the world’s biggest EV OEMs and nationwide EV charging network operators, offering the widest portfolio of EV charging solutions from smart chargers for the home to high-power chargers for the highway stations of the future, solutions for the electrification of fleets and charging for electric buses and trucks.
-With ~1,500 employees around the world, ABB E-mobility has sold more than one million EV chargers across more than 85 markets, including over 50,000 DC fast chargers.

 What is the national electric vehicle infrastructure (NEVI) program?

-Buy America Act Compliant
+Build America, Buy America

-FHWA issued new Buy America Act requirements for EV chargers funded by the US Department of
+FHWA issued Build America, Buy America requirements for EV chargers funded by the US Department of Transportation, including the NEVI and Charging and Fueling Infrastructure (CFI) programs.
+The new rule provide for two phases.

 Phase 1: Beginning in March 2023 and ending on July 1st, 2024, all chargers must be, at a minimum, (1) assembled in the US; (2) installed by October 2024; and (3) must use 100% US origin steel or iron in their housing, if the housing is predominantly made of iron or steel.

 Phase 2: All chargers must be, at a minimum (1) assembled in the US; (2) the cost of components manufactured in the United States is at least 55 percent of the cost of all components; and (3) must use 100% US origin steel or iron in their housing, if the housing is predominantly made of iron or steel.
-ABB E-mobility’s Terra 184 and Terra 124 already meet the phase 2 requirements.

-Terra 184 aligns with NEVI standards
+The Terra 184 aligns with NEVI standards

 The Terra 184 is the ideal charger for NEVI charging sites.
-The Terra 184 meets the 150kW power requirements, delivers high current performance, and includes reliability features, digital capabilities, and safety certifications.
+The Terra 184 meets the 150 kW power requirements, delivers high current performance, and includes reliability features, digital capabilities, and safety certifications.

 It’s all-in-one design and small physical footprint facilitate easier installation and maintenance.
 Because the design does not rely on a separate power cabinet that shares power among multiple ports, your charging site is more robust and less susceptible to single points of failure.